Shaaali/identity-apps/docs/guides/mfa/totp.md

 ## Enroll TOTP during first login
+You can enroll for TOTP notification from the first login to the business application using some authenticator apps.
+Follow below steps to know how to access the authenticator app from your mobile and enroll to TOTP.
 1. Download authenticator.
 2. Login to your application.
 3. User is prompted with QR code , scan the code and click continue.
 (This step will happen only for the first time for a user after enabling TOTP by the administrator)